Your hosts are TONY SCHIAVONE, MIKE TENAY, and LARRY

 Let Us Take You Back To Earlier Tonight, where Chris Jericho once

-again proves that he's Mr. Loophole, getting his belt back, and
+again proves that he's Mr. Loophole, getting his belt back, and coercing

 Dean Malenko and Rey Mysterio Jr. into a #1 Contender's Match.